shiurim are dedicated in memory of Israel Koschitzky zt"l, whose

 A better understanding of the nature of chuppa will help us understand

 both Rava's and Rav Huna's opinions.

 Until now, we have assumed that chuppa is a kinyan, consisting of a

 ma'aseh kinyan (acquisitory act) which triggers or stimulates the gemirut da'at,

-anticipate the abstract concept of a new halakhic status which differentiates a
+abstract concept of a new halakhic status which differentiates a mature

-mature intellect from that of a child's (katan), and hence, halakhically, a
+intellect from that of a child's (katan), and hence, halakhically, a minor does

 There are, however, many instances in halakha where a chalot can occur